1. When did the damage to the Sea wall at Langstone occur?

 5. What is Havant Borough Council’s (HBC) position with the damaged sea wall at Langstone?

 HBC have no legal responsibility for the damaged sea wall at Langstone.
-HBC are concerned about the loss of amenity and coastal footpath and have prepared short term works options to repair the wall.
-However, these works are considered to be detrimental to the SSSI and therefore would not receive Natural England’s Consent/Accent, or a Harbour Works Licence.
-HBC therefore continue to work with partners to ensure that the footpath and coastal access can be maintained for public use.
+HBC are concerned about the loss of amenity and coastal footpath and have prepared short term works options to repair the wall, which are indicatively acceptable to Natural England and Chichester Harbour Conservancy.
+However, these works are estimated to exceed current funding.
+HBC therefore continue to work with partners to ensure that the footpath and coastal access can be maintained for public use

 6. What is CHC’s position with the damaged sea wall at Langstone?